ashwani-10/LoanManager/README.md

-# FinTech Customer & Loan Management System
+#Customer & Loan Management System

 A backend system to manage customers and their loan applications.